panagiotisflrs/weather-app-using-openweather-APIs/README.md

 # weather-app-using-openweather-API
-A desktop weather application built with Python and PyQt5 that fetches real-time weather data using the OpenWeather API.
+A desktop weather application built with Python and PyQt5.

 **Features**